loremipsumdonec/optimizely-cms-models/posts/ssr_with_react_and_graphql/ssr_with_react_and_graphql_part_3.md

 ## Conclusion

-This was a introduction that shows that it works to render the front-end application when it uses GraphQL to retrieve data during server-side rendering.
-In the next chapter I will focus on adding support to Optimizely CMS.
+This was a introduction that shows that it works to render the front-end application with Microsoft ClearScript when it uses GraphQL to retrieve data from an external service.
+In the next chapter I will focus on adding support to GraphQL in an Optimizely CMS implementation.